Motus est Vita

 Open Data & Methods

-Where ethically and legally permissible, we publish raw data, analysis scripts, and replication kits.
-Complete procedural documentation enables independent verification.
-Measurement frameworks and assessment tools made available for serious academic reviewers.
+Where ethically and legally permissible, we publish raw data, analysis scripts and replication kits.
+Procedural documentation lets others verify the work end to end.
+Measurement frameworks and assessment tools are open to academic reviewers on request.

 Our Commitment